encoredev/encore/docs/develop/mocking.md

 ```

 When any code within the test, or any sub-test calls the `products` service, the mock implementation will be called instead.
-Unlike `et.MockAPI`, the mock implementation does not need to have the same signature, and can be any object.
+Unlike `et.MockEndpoint`, the mock implementation does not need to have the same signature, and can be any object.
 The only requirement
 is that any of the services APIs that are called during the test must be implemented by as a receiver method on the mock object.
 (This also includes APIs that are defined as package level functions in the service, and are not necessarily defined as receiver methods
 on that services struct).